AdobeDocs/experience-manager-screens.en/help/using/mobile-network-setup-router.md

 The configuration contains of an Internet Access of any of the AEM Screens Controllers by direct Internet Access using an own 3/4/5G Data Link.
 The proper connection of the AEM Screen players in this configuration is simple:

 1. Make sure that the Mobile Data Router is properly connected to the cellular Data Network as indicated within the Operating System.
-2. Make sure that each of the AEM Screen players is connected to the Routers Network
+1. Make sure that each of the AEM Screen players is connected to the Routers Network
-3. Test the internet connection by calling an URL e.g. http://www.adobe.com in your systems Browser.
+1. Test the internet connection by calling an URL in your systems Browser.
+   >[!NOTE]
-a.
-In case that you get an error message, check the network settings:
-i.
-There are basically 2 Options for a proper network connection
+   >In case that you get an error message, check the network settings.There are basically two options for a proper network connection:
-1. DHCP
+   >* DHCP
-2. Manual IP Configuration
+   >* Manual IP Configuration

-ii.
-Make sure that the Network Adapter Setting does match to your Router Setting. iii.
-Check if the Router is properly connected to the ISP Wide Area Network (Internet Link) This can usually also be identified using a Signal LED on Standard Routers.
+1. Make sure that the Network Adapter Setting does match to your Router Setting.
+1. Check if the Router is properly connected to the ISP Wide Area Network (Internet Link) This can usually also be identified using a Signal LED on Standard Routers.
 If this isn’t looking OK, please contact your ISP Service to check your Router remotely. iv.
 If all the above is configured correctly and an error message is still appearing, check on your active network components like Switches or additional Routers if there is any Port restriction.
-4. In case that the URL call was successful you can continue installing the AEM Screens and register it accordingly
-5. Start AEM Screens
+1. In case that the URL call was successful you can continue installing the AEM Screens and register it accordingly.
+Start AEM Screens

    >[!NOTE]
    >**Troubleshooting Tip**